Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand audit practices, value-for-money audits, and performance audits in public sector organisations;

-• Understand international public sector accounting standards and highlights the distinctions between public and private sector financial reporting;
+• Understand international public sector accounting standards and highlight the distinctions between public and private sector financial reporting;

 • Explore ethical considerations in public sector accounting and gain insight into public procurement procedures.